gep13/gep13/input/blog/2017-a-retrospective.md

 ## Baby Park #2

 On the 17th February, we welcomed our second child, [Amelia Mabel Park](https://www.gep13.co.uk/blog/amelia-mabel-park) into the world.
 To say that the last 10 months have just flown by would be an understatement.
-My wife and I have had so much fun watching Amelia grow, and to form her own little personality.
+My wife and I have had so much fun watching Amelia grow and form her own little personality.
 Alivia has taken to being a big sister very well, and she loves her little sister.

 ![Alivia and Amelia](https://gep13wpstorage.blob.core.windows.net/gep13/2018/01/10/alivia-and-amelia.png)

 ## Microsoft MVP

 In July, I was awarded the [Microsoft MVP Award](https://www.gep13.co.uk/blog/i-am-a-microsoft-mvp).
-Although I knew that I had been nominated for this award, it still came as a very nice surprise to actually be awarded it.
-Unfortunately, I am not able to make it to the MVP Summit in 2018, but obviously, I am hoping to be renewed again next year so that I can make it along to the Summit, as I have heard that it is a very good experience!
+Although I knew I had been nominated for this award, it still came as a very nice surprise to actually be awarded.
+Unfortunately, I am not able to make it to the MVP Summit in 2018.
+I'm obviously hoping to be renewed again next year so that I can make it along to the Summit, as I have heard that it is a very good experience!

 ## GitHub Contributions